dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * you can <i>**keep track**</i> of keywords that need pages (or pages that need keyword if there was no keyword assignment)
 * you can detect and avoid keyword <i>**duplicates**</i> (search engine algorithms "prefer" unique and relevant information across your pages)
 * you can reverse engineer the <i>**creation of the content**</i> of a new page to your website by first filling out the keyword distribution file.
 In this way, you would first decide on what keyword you are targeting, and then you would write the relevant content based on that keyword.
-In such a way, your content is more likely to be SEO successful.
+In such a way, your content is more likely to be SEO successful
-* you can <i>**adapt**</i> quickly: you can come back to this spreadsheet and add or redefine your keywords, as well as review the other metadata.
+* you can <i>**adapt**</i> quickly: you can come back to this spreadsheet and add or redefine your keywords, as well as review the other metadata

-## Keyword Distribution Diagram
+## Keyword Distribution Diagram - Example

 | Structure  | Keywords | URL (of specific page)| The title tag| Meta-description| the h1 header title|
 |---------| -------------------------|----------|--------|-----------------|-------------------------|